U.S. Bicycle Route 66: Route description

-California
+California segment

 The route begins at the Santa Monica Pier in Santa Monica, California, the historic terminus of US 66.
 It travels through Los Angeles and the Inland Empire on local streets and part of the Pacific Electric Trail before turning north to follow Interstate 215 and Interstate 15 towards the San Bernardino Mountains.
 USBR 66 follows Interstate 15 through Cajon Pass and into the high desert, turning east onto Interstate 40 in Barstow, California.
 It then follows the National Trails Highway to the Arizona state line southeast of Needles, where USBR 66 terminates.

+Oklahoma–Missouri segment

 Oklahoma

 The western end of the route begins at the Texas state line at Texola, Oklahoma.
 It generally follows the historic alignment of US 66 to Oklahoma City with a notable diversion west of the city.
 Between Oklahoma City and Kansas the route trends northeast through Tulsa.
 It continues northeast through the Muscogee Nation and Cherokee Nation Indian reservations.
 The northeastern end is at the Kansas border near Miami, Oklahoma and Baxter Springs, Kansas.